Huguitis/aoi.js-documentation/src/functions/Calling/autoCompleteRespond.md

 ## Examples

-Create the slash-commands: (please note that you require the `bot.onInteractionCreate()` callback in your main file)
+Create the slash-commands: (please note that you require the `events: ["onMessage", "onInteractionCreate"]` callback in your main file)
 ```javascript
 bot.command({
   name: 'createSlashCommand',